yoyo

 Token usage

-After each response, you’ll see token usage:
+After each response, you'll see a compact token summary:

 This shows: